aviorp/node-ts-server-boilerplate/README.md

 ## License

 The project is open source and released under the MIT License.
 This means that anyone can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to certain conditions.
 See the LICENSE file for more information.

+If you found this project helpful or interesting, please give it a star on GitHub!
+It helps to increase visibility and encourages further development.
+Thank you!